ST10132516/PROG6221_POE/README.md

 How to Compile and Run a C# Program Built Using Visual Studio
 1. Open Visual Studio and open the solution containing your C# project.

-Build your project by selecting "Build" from the main menu and then choosing "Build Solution" or by using the keyboard shortcut Ctrl+Shift+B. This will compile your project and generate an executable file.
+2. Build your project by selecting "Build" from the main menu and then choosing "Build Solution" or by using the keyboard shortcut Ctrl+Shift+B. This will compile your project and generate an executable file.

-Once the build process is completed successfully, locate the executable file.
+3. Once the build process is completed successfully, locate the executable file.
 By default, it should be in the bin/Debug or bin/Release folder within your project directory.
 The name of the executable file should match the name of your project.

-Double-click on the executable file to run it.
+4. Double-click on the executable file to run it.
 Alternatively, you can run it from the command prompt by navigating to the directory containing the executable file and entering its name.

-If your program requires any input from the user, follow the prompts displayed on the console or GUI, depending on how your program is designed.
+5. Follow the prompts displayed on the console.

-Once your program has finished running, it will exit automatically or require you to press a key to exit the console application.
+6. Once your program has finished running, it will exit automatically or require you to press a key to exit the console application.